Fernando-Canales/PLATO_DAP_CS/referee_notes/Response_Letter_Draft.md

 **Response:** This concern is directly addressed by our revised approach using **realistic parameter diversity**.
 Rather than assuming uniform transit depths and durations, we now **sample (δ, td) pairs from the Kepler Eclipsing Binary Catalog** (Kirk et al. 2016), which provides authentic parameter distributions from observed systems.

-This approach ensures that **each contaminant EB has realistic, varied parameters** rather than the artificial uniformity of fixed values.
-The parameter sampling preserves correlations between depth and duration found in real EB populations, providing **much more realistic performance assessments** for PLATO detection methods.

-As noted in our response to Major Point 1, the uniform parameter approach (representing absolute worst-case bounds) remains available in the first author's PhD thesis for reference.
+This approach ensures that each contaminant EB has realistic pair of parameters.
+Also, as noted in our response to Major Point 1, the uniform parameter approach (representing absolute worst-case bounds) remains available in the first author's PhD thesis for reference.

 **Manuscript Changes:**